aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-upgrades.md

 Resuming Flux kustomization
 GitOps field not specified, resume flux kustomization skipped
 ```
-You can see which components were upgraded by running `kubectl get pods -A` and observing the updated `Age` for the upgraded components.

 ### Upgradeable Cluster Attributes
 EKS Anywhere `upgrade` supports upgrading more than just the `kubernetesVersion`,